Sectarianism and minorities in the Syrian civil war: Alawites

-Most of the reports by Western media of sectarian violence against Alawites from the rebel side have related to fighters from Al-Qaeda's Syrian affiliate al-Nusra Front.
-Al-Nusra perpetrated the Hatla (June 2013).
+Most reports by Western media of sectarian violence against Alawites from the rebel side have related to fighters from Al-Qaeda's Syrian affiliate al-Nusra Front.
 In September 2013, Al-Nusra fighters reportedly executed at least 16 Alawite civilians in the village of Maksar al-Hesan, east of Homs, including seven women, three men over the age of 65, and four children under the age of 16.
 In October 2015, the head of al-Nusra, Abu Mohammad al-Julani, called for indiscriminate attacks on Alawite villages in Syria.
 He said "There is no choice but to escalate the battle and to target Alawite towns and villages in Latakia".
-Allied to al-Nusra, Turkistan Islamic Party in Syria leader Abu Rida Al-Turkestani gave a speech after the capture of Jisr al-Shughur inviting "Muslims" from "East Turkestan" to come to Sham in order to "kill" Nusayris (Alawites).

-Other Salafist preachers have echoed this sectarianism.
-Alawites were attacked by Egyptian jihadi cleric Yusuf al-Qaradawi, based in Qatar.
-According to Sam Heller, Muheisini, a Saudi Arabian Salafi cleric who served as a religious judge in the rebel Army of Conquest, vowed to exterminate Alawite men and wrote that Alawite women could potentially be executed as apostates.
+Other Salafist preachers have echoed this sectarian rhetoric.
+Alawites were denounced by Egyptian Islamist cleric Yusuf al-Qaradawi, based in Qatar.
+According to Sam Heller, Muheisini, a Saudi Arabian Salafi cleric who served as a religious judge in the rebel Army of Conquest, issued fatwa to exterminate Alawite male combatants.
+While he was against killing Alawite women, he wrote that Alawite female fighters or captured Alawite women could potentially be executed as apostates.

-However, there have been allegations against the mainstream rebel Free Syrian Army (FSA).
+There have been allegations against the militias of the FSA (Free Syrian Army) as well.
 In December 2012, the massacres of Aqrab was initially attributed to pro-government militias but later alleged to have been perpetrated by rebels.
+In June 2013, rebel fighters perpetrated the Hatla massacre of up to 60 Shia civilians.
+Video footage of the massacre showed rebels using sectarian language to describe the victims of the massacre.
 In March 2013, Abu Sakkar, a commander of a rebel militia loosely affiliated with the FSA and later al-Nusra, was filmed cutting organs from the dead body of a Syrian soldier and saying: "I swear to God, you soldiers of Bashar, you dogs, we will eat from your hearts and livers!
 O heroes of Bab Amr, you slaughter the Alawites and take out their hearts to eat them!".
 Abu Sakkar claimed the mutilation was revenge.
 He said he found a video on the soldier's cellphone in which the soldier sexually abuses a woman and her two daughters, along with other videos showing Assad loyalists raping, torturing, dismembering and killing sunnis, including children.
 (The incident was condemned by the FSA leadership, who declared they wanted him "dead or alive".)
-In May 2013, an FSA spokesman said that Alawite settlements would be destroyed if the Sunni-majority town of Qusayr was seized by Assad loyalists.
+In May 2013, an FSA spokesman said that Alawite settlements could be destroyed if the Sunni-majority town of Qusayr was seized by Assad loyalists, due to collateral damage from ongoing Battle of Qusayr.
 He added, "We don't want this to happen, but it will be a reality imposed on everyone".

+After the outbreak of the Syrian Civil War, the Alawites have suffered as a result of the community's perceived loyalty to the Assad government and attempts to monopolise regime control over the community.
+Many Alawites fear that a negative outcome for the government in the conflict could result in an existential threat to their community.